Changes to Obamacare in 2019 and the Effect on the Premium Tax Credit

 - $134,960 plus $17,280 for each additional family member over six

-The credit is based on a version of your modified adjusted gross income (MAGI) that's specifically tweaked for purposes of the ACA.
-Your ACA MAGI must fall between 100 and 400 percent of the federal poverty level for eligibility, or 139 percent if you live in a state that expanded its Medicaid program subsequent to the passage of the ACA.
+The credit is based on a version of your modified adjusted gross income (MAGI) that are specifically tweaked for purposes of the ACA.
+Your ACA MAGI must fall between 100% and 400% of the federal poverty level for eligibility, or 139% if you live in a state that expanded its Medicaid program subsequent to the passage of the ACA.

 Depending on your ACA MAGI, you’re expected to financially contribute a portion of your premiums, and you’ll receive the subsidy tax credit to cover the balance.
-Individuals with ACA MAGIs of 300 to 400 percent of the federal poverty level are expected to contribute 9.86 percent of their premiums in 2019.
-Those earning 133 percent or less must contribute 2.08 percent.
+Individuals with ACA MAGIs of 300% to 400% of the federal poverty level are expected to contribute 9.86% of their premiums in 2019.
+Those earning 133% or less must contribute 2.08%.

 If it works out that you qualify for and receive too much of a subsidy credit—maybe you earned more than you anticipated—you must pay the overage back at tax time.
 The premium tax credit might be refundable, but you don’t get to keep that money.